-One of the many things I admire about Dr. Neil deGrasse Tyson is that he has the ability to take the knowledge and concepts in his incredible brain, and translate them easily into terms for the average person to consider.
+One of the many things I admire about Dr. Neil deGrasse Tyson is that he has the ability to take the knowledge and concepts in his brilliant mind, and translate them easily into terms for the average person to consider.
 JRE host Joe Rogan was stunned when Dr. Tyson stated that Columbus “… coming to America was the most significant thing to ever happen in our species”.
 (00:10 to 00:19).
 The video interview was published on August 22, 2018, and it is shared below.

 The Columbian Encounter Shaped Human Existence

 In short, Dr. Tyson lays out the facts about how the Columbian encounter rejoined two separated and stranded groups of the same species (that would be us, folks).
 One group was the Asians that crossed the Bering Strait Land Bridge, and the other was everyone else still in Africa, Europe and Asia.
 The rejoining of these two groups had a profound effect on the world, and there are many seldom-discussed details about it revealed in this enlightening video.
 Further evidence linking Europeans and Native Americans is available at the Science Nordic research website1.